 My program is not special from other working programs.
 Other kennels have more experience and mileage on their dogs than I do.
 I strive to follow in their steps to breed healthy and well tempered dogs.
-I strive to produce dogs that embody what a Siberian sled dog should be that are incredible in harness.
-I am passionate on genetic testing and researching pedigrees to make smart breeding choices.
+My goal is to produce dogs that embody what a Siberian sled dog should be that are incredible in harness and mind.
+I am passionate about my program and team.

 “The puppy price includes AKC registration, puppy vaccinations, microchipping, and deworming.
 Puppies are raised using a mix of Puppy Culture and AviDog protocols.”